Adnnann/audio-app/README.md

 Saving files with above naming convention is enabling filtering and all other available actions on the app (file name string is used for all data manipulation)

+User loged with FB will not be able to change password but can change his email and username

 ## Important

 To use app user has to store following data in .env on server